MinaProtocol/dhall-buildkite/examples/1.0.0/2-mixed-cmds/Readme.md

 ## Compatibility

-This example is **guaranteed to be compatible with version 1.0.0** of the `dhall-base` package.
+This example is **guaranteed to be compatible with version 1.0.0** of the `dhall-buildkite` package.
 However, compatibility with newer versions is **not guaranteed**.
 If you are using a newer version, ensure that the `package.dhall` file referenced in the example is compatible with your version.

 ## Notes